ndrinaldi/PDS_Generator/README.md

 - RegulationURL                   (single field)
 - ModificationDetails             (single field)

-This solution currently only works for the PDS v2.5 Schema
+This solution only works for the PDS v2.5 Schema currently.